 Special attention was paid to security, as patient data are placed under unique levels of protection.
-They ultimately decided on Cortado Server.
+They ultimately decided on Cortado MDM.
 “A Cortado employee demonstrated the system to us and it suited us best,” recalls Harald Schwarz.
 What was important for him was that besides the security requirements that needed to be met was that the solution could be managed via Active Directory (AD).
 He noted “You don’t have to enter anything manually, as it fully integrates with Active Directory”.
 This is a unique feature available with the Cortado solution.
-Based on Microsoft’s Active Directory, Cortado Server provides clear user and group management consistent with the rest of the IT landscape, and with minimal additional effort for mobile device management.
+Based on Microsoft’s Active Directory, Cortado MDM provides clear user and group management consistent with the rest of the IT landscape, and with minimal additional effort for mobile device management.
 If changes are made in rights management, these are also automatically adopted for mobile devices.

 Another requirement was that it was necessary to block certain apps, such as Facebook.
 According to the IT expert, not all systems were able to do this.
 Cortado fully met this requirement.